-Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington & Camden (FLIC) is an eight-year Lottery funded learning programme closing in May 2022, designed to support people experiencing multiple disadvantage and affect system change to improve the experience and outcomes for people accessing services.
+Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington & Camden (FLIC) has now closed its doors.
+However, all of our news, learnings and reports can be found here, and our clients' voices and films can be found here.
+FLIC was an eight-year Lottery funded learning programme, designed to support people experiencing multiple disadvantage and affect system change to improve the experience and outcomes for people accessing services.
 Too often the voices of people experiencing multiple disadvantage aren't heard.
-Putting clients at the centre of everything we do is key to our work.
-Our support service is intensive, trauma-informed and led by the experiences and insights of our clients.
-We work in partnership with statutory and voluntary agencies across both boroughs to improve services for people with multiple needs and drive systemic change, influencing how services are designed and delivered.
+Putting clients at the centre of everything we do was key to our work.
+Our support service was intensive, trauma-informed and led by the experiences and insights of our clients.
+We worked in partnership with statutory and voluntary agencies across both boroughs to improve services for people with multiple needs and drive systemic change, influencing how services are designed and delivered.
+If you have any questions, please email Lucy Campbell ([email protected]), SHP's head of Multiple Disadvantage Transformation.
 Home Our action plan Our work with clients Voices Learning and resources News The WiSER Project FLIC is one of seven specialist charities participating in The WiSER Project, a specialist service to support women who are facing violence against women and girls (VAWG) and who have experienced severe and multiple disadvantage.
 Working with women in the boroughs of Camden, Islington, Haringay and Enfield, with FLIC hosting the Specialist Advocate for Camden, the project targets women who have not engaged with support services for an extended period and whose experience of VAWG intersects with severe disadvantage, increasing their vulnerability and risk.
 Through a combination of outreach, one to one and group support work, WiSER helps women and girls to access safe housing and benefits, improve their health, build self esteem and confidence, access work, education and training, engage with support services, and become financially independent.
 Of the 20 women currently engaging with the service, at the point of referral none had recent sustained engagement with support services.
 Since working with WiSER, 11 have been supported into safe housing, 11 have been supported with incidents of violence against them, 10 have engaged with drug and alcohol services, 10 have registered with GP or medical services, and 11 have received support and advocacy around their children.
 Involving women with lived experience We are committed to ensuring that women with lived experience of domestic violence and multiple needs play a role in shaping this work.
 Service users attend the WiSER steering group and provide direct input into the project through focus groups and a Peer Support network.
 To help statutory services to develop a better understanding of clients experiencing multiple disadvantage and how they can respond effectively by taking a trauma informed approach, FLIC has helped devise a training programme, based on the expertise of all of the participating organisations, which will be rolled out to services within the boroughs.
 Five organisations - FLIC, Solace Women’s Aid, Nia, Hopscotch and Imece - host six Specialist Advocates to deliver the WiSER project, with training and consultation from Women at the Well and AVA providing evaluation.